rakaur/shrike/README.markdown

 While Shrike isn't directly based on any other program it borrows a decent amount of code from Cygnus and Sentinel.

-Information about Cygnus can be found at [http://www.habber.net/services/](http://www.habber.net/services/).
-Information about Sentinel can be found at [http://ircd.botbay.net/sentinel/](http://ircd.botbay.net/sentinel/).
+Information about Sentinel can be found [here](http://ircd.botbay.net/sentinel/).

 Currently Shrike consists of the following developers: